flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 ## How to use Flashbots Protect RPC in MetaMask

-To add the Flashbots Protect RPC endpoint follow these steps:
+To add Flashbots Protect RPC endpoint follow these steps:

 1. Enter your MetaMask and click on your RPC endpoint at the top of your MetaMask.
 By default it says “Ethereum mainnet.”
 2. Click “Custom RPC”